gk646/MageQuestFX/README.md

 I made most of the background tiles myself, I did take inspiration from @RyiSnow's textures and games like HeroSiege and other sources for some abilities etc. The pixel font called x12y16pxMaruMonica was made by hicc.
+I started making the game in Swing but rewrote it to JavaFX which improved rendering time by about 15x.

 ## Roadmap: